fxnoob/speech-recognition-toolkit/COMMANDS.md

 `calculate`: say calculate 'expression' to calculate to math. eg. 'calculate five times fifteen' to calculate 5*15

-`math symbol`: say 'math symbol square root' to type √a (math symbol). checkout whole list of symbols from link given on homepage.

-`Mindfulness`: Say 'mindfulness' to insert a random mindfulness thought in the text box.

 `scroll down`: Say 'scroll down' to scroll down the current page.

 `scroll up`: Say 'scroll up' to scroll up the current page.